Who We Are

 - honor opt-out/unsubscribe requests quickly.

-- allow users to unsubscribe by using the link at the bottom of each email.
+- allow users to unsubscribe through a link at the bottom of each email.

 Our Contact Information